Native to East Asia, raccoon dogs (also known as a "tanuki") are frequently misunderstood animals that serve as a major cultural icon in Japan.

 Because the Japanese terms for a small ball of gold ("kin no tama") and testicles ("kintama") are so phonetically similar, the image of a tanuki with a gigantic testicular region is now associated with good fortune and stretching one's money.

-7. Ceramic bake-danuki statues are essential for any Japanese restaurant or bar
+7. Bake-danuki statues are essential for any Japanese restaurant or bar

 Bake-danuki represent prosperity and economic growth, so it's no surprise that Japanese businesses would want to harness that good luck.